lpantano/seqcluster/doc/source/tools.rst

 `StarScan`_: Database to browse the targets of miRNAs from degradome data.
 It has a fancy interface, and many species and data from GEO.

+`miRtex <http://research.bioinformatics.udel.edu/miRTex/>`_ gives targets from literature.
+Good for finding validated targets to help discussion in papers or further functional experiment based on new hypothesis.

 `piRBase`_: Database for piRNA annotation and function.
 Published last year, for now the best I can find out there.

 `chimira`_: Web tool to analyze isomiR.
 It gives you a quick idea of you samples.